Strokkur424/StrokkCommands/README.md

 to have its first parameter as a `CommandSender`.
 You can then, optionally, declare an executor (either a `Player` or an `Entity`) with `@Executor`.
 The difference?
 Well, let's explain it with a section from my Paper docs:

-> For the target of a command, you should use getExecutor(), which is relevant, if the command was ran via
+> For the target of a command, you should use getExecutor(), which is relevant if the command was run via
 > /execute as <entity> run <our_command>.
 It is not necessarily required, but is seen as good practice.

 Hope that clears things up.
-It's just good practise instead of casting a `CommandSender` to a `Player`.
+It's just good practice instead of casting a `CommandSender` to a `Player`.
 Anyway, the rest of the parameters for our method are just the arguments for our command.
+A command
-A command `/helpme <message>` might look like this:
+`/helpme <message>` might look like this:
 ```java
 @Command("helpme")